snake-fan/KnowAct/docs/UserSimulator.md

 - an ability boundary
 - whether a concrete example is appropriate based on grounded evidence

+The structured intent should separate at least:

+- response mode, such as answering, refusing a label request, asking for clarification, or using a safe non-answer
+- grounded node answer decisions, including expressible capabilities, limitations, misconceptions, and unknown boundaries
+- evidence selection, including which de-identified evidence signals may shape visible content
+- rubric alignment, including which level-specific capabilities may be expressed without exposing mastery labels
+- generation directives, including allowed answer form, example use, formula use, confidence, and first-person wording
+- visibility guards, including hidden labels, evidence ids, state tables, map references, and unsupported facts that must not appear

+LLM-backed policy output must be parsed into a strict schema.
+Freeform policy prose may appear only inside bounded content fields such as concise directives, capability summaries, limitations, and selected de-identified signals.
+The expression layer should compile the structured intent into generation material rather than forwarding a policy-authored prompt.

+The policy may select, combine, compress, and paraphrase grounded node rubrics, simulator behavior, hidden map state, and grounded evidence signals.
+It must not author new user facts, new prior experiences, new worked examples, new evidence, or new abilities that are not supported by the grounded inputs.

 The policy should not collapse mastery into a binary know/do-not-know stance.
 Intermediate states should remain diagnostically visible through uncertainty, fragile explanation, boundary statements, or misconception-led answers.

 The intent may retain grounded evidence refs internally for audit and debug trace.
 Those refs must be removed before building the **Simulator Expression Context**.

+The implementation should distinguish the downstream **Simulator Answer Intent** from a hidden **Simulator Policy Decision Trace**.
+The trace may record node ids, mastery labels, hidden evidence refs, selected rubric text, and policy reasoning metadata for benchmark-author audit.
+The intent consumed by expression and generation must not contain mastery labels, hidden evidence ids, map ids, user ids, or other hidden artifact identifiers.

 For an **Integrated Diagnostic Question**, the policy should produce one integrated intent.
 It may preserve per-node stance internally, but the answer should not merely concatenate separate per-node answers.

+The policy must not read hidden map state, hidden evidence, or mastery labels for nodes that were not directly grounded by the current question.
+Cross-node reasoning is allowed only for nodes grounded by one integrated diagnostic question.

 ## Expression Context Builder